bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "collectionID", "Tag for a collection that the software has been assigned to within bio.tools.", "xs:token (restriction)", "0 or more"
-   "maturity", "How mature the software product is.", "enum", "0 or 1" "cost", "Monetary cost of acquiring the software.", "enum", "0 or 1" "accessibility", "Whether the software is freely available for use.", "enum)", "0 or more"
+   "maturity", "How mature the software product is.", "enum", "0 or 1" "cost", "Monetary cost of acquiring the software.", "enum", "0 or 1" "accessibility", "Whether the software is freely available for use.", "enum", "0 or more"

 .. note::
    See the `Curators Guide <http://biotools.readthedocs.io/en/latest/curators_guide.html#labels-group>`_